How to remove floor tiles from concrete

 11. Tile replacement or refinishing: Depending on your desired outcome, you can either replace the damaged tiles with new ones or refinish the concrete floor to create a different look.

-See also How to use xero
+See also How are polar bears adapted to their environment

 Removing floor tiles from concrete requires patience and precision.
 By following this step-by-step guide, you can successfully remove the tiles without causing any damage to the underlying concrete floor.